 Is My Child Too Sick to Go to School?

-I'm usually a good judge of when my kids are too sick to go to school or daycare.
-But other times — like when they're dragging but have no fever — I'm just not sure.
-How can I tell when they're well enough to go to school and when they should stay home?
+I'm usually a good judge of when my kids are too sick to go to school or childcare.
+But other times — like when they're dragging but have no fever — I'm not sure.
+And the ongoing COVID-19 pandemic makes it even harder to know what to do.
+How can I tell when it's OK for them to go and when they should stay home?